rayfeng17/cisc3140/Assignment 11 - Event listener on the Web/README.md

-The following program is a Credit Card validation.
+The following program is a Credit Card validation and was coded in Java language.

 This would open a textbox with a "validate" button and would validate the number based on the starting number and following the Luhn Algorithm.